AlexShalkevych/alexcode_landing/README.md

-# Верстка лендинга

-## Перед стартом проекта необходимо убедиться что установлены версии библиотек и пакетов:

-> node -v

-> npm -v

-> gulp -v

-## Старт проекта

-* Клонирование репозитория
+# Start the project

+Cloning of the repository:

 > git clone https://github.com/AlexShalkevych/alexcode_landing.git

+## Before starting the project, need to install:

+> node

+## After installing the packages from the project:

+> npm install

+## After running the project:

+> npm start